-Botafogo: Similar characteristics to Flamengo, this half-mile (800 meters) of curving sand is more popular with residents of the area than outsiders and used in the past as the location for a number of free nighttime concerts.
+Botafogo: Similar characteristics to Flamengo, this half-mile (800 meters) of curving sand is more popular with residents of the area than outsiders, but still remarkably empty even at the weekend, and has been used in the past as the location for a number of free nighttime concerts.

 Vermelha: The thick sand, not found on any other beach in the city, gave this beach its name, vermelha (red).
 Little more than 245 yards/meters long, Praia Vermelha is situated below Morro da Urca and facing the sea.
 Normally sheltered by the headland from the South Atlantic swell, the beach is popular with swimmers.

 Leme: To all intent and purpose, Leme and Copacabana are the same beach, there being no physical break like the canal that separates Ipanema from Leblon, but for all of this, the Leme end of the beach retains its own distinct characteristics.

 Leme, which spreads just over half a mile (1 km), is more tranquil than its more famous neighbour, helped, no doubt, by the fact that it is a virtual cul-de-sac and the residential area behind only goes back three blocks while in Copacabana it stretches to six or more.
 Parking is easier in Leme and there are fewer hotels and many less bars.
 Leme’s landmark hotel is the Hilton (formally Windsor Atlântica and Méridien), which marks the beginning of Copacabana proper, but others such as the Windsor Leme Palace are also in the area.
 The beachfront hosts a number of good restaurants, the most popular of which, with tourists at least, is Mariu’s barbecue house.